Health modules

 Alert |

-Monitors Secure Firewall 1000/3100/4200 platform faults and generate health alerts for the faults.
+Monitors Secure Firewall 1000 /3100 /4200 platform faults and generate health alerts for the faults.
 A platform fault represents a failure in the Firewall Threat Defense instance or an alarm threshold that has been raised.
 During the lifecycle of a platform fault, it can change from one state or severity to another.
 Each fault includes information about the operational state of the affected object at the time the fault was raised.
 If the fault is transitional and the failure is resolved, then the object transitions to a functional state.
-For more information, see the Cisco Firepower 1000/2100 FXOS Faults and Error Messages Guide. |
+For more information, refer to Cisco Firepower 1000/2100 FXOS Faults and Error Messages Guide. |

 ||